A catastrophe still ongoing

-The combination of environmental disaster, ongoing conflict, and economic collapse in Yemen, has seen thousands die, 4 million displaced, half of all medical facilities damaged or unable to function, and many healthcare workers unpaid.
+The combination of environmental disaster, ongoing conflict, and economic collapse in Yemen, has seen thousands die, four million displaced, half of all medical facilities damaged or unable to function, and many healthcare workers unpaid.
 Often the medical facilities that are still operating lack basic equipment, such as masks, gloves, and other essentials.
 And oxygen supplies are virtually non-existent.

-These years of poverty and war have left an increasingly impoverished population forced to sell the little they have to buy the little there is, as the flow of food into the country has been massively disrupted, forcing prices to increase drastically.
+Years of war and ensuing poverty have left an increasingly impoverished population forced to sell the little they have, to buy the little there is, as the supply of food into the country has been massively disrupted, forcing prices to increase drastically.
 Millions are now only a short step away from famine.